inetpy/inetpy.github.io/_posts/2015-2-4-from-virl-to-iou-and-back.md

 .
 Run Ubuntu instances to test end-to-end
 .
 Much more

-These are the reasons for a more *real world. approach to using VIRL.
+These are the reasons for a more *real world* approach to using VIRL.
 But if you're studying, or simply want to look up a command.
 Bringing up an instance can take a while depending.

 ### IOU